contao/docs/docs/dev/reference/hooks/getArticles.md

 ---

-The `getArticles` hook allows you to override the configuration of an article prior to rendering.
+The `getArticles` hook allows you to replace a column's articles with custom content.
 It passes the page ID and the requested column (e.g. `'main'`) as arguments.
 It expects a `string` as return value or `null`.
 If a string is returned, no further hooks of the same type are executed and that content will be shown in the front end.